New Mass Falsifies the Definition of “Mystery of Faith”

 But one, especially one engulfed in the false religion and counterfeit church, or anti-church, of Vatican II – might well ask this question: But can’t a Pope make any changes he wants?

 But the answer is, “No, a Pope cannot just make any changes he wants.”
-A true Pope is bound by the words of Christ, in the infallible rulings of the Church, both in her extraordinary prouncements, or ex cathedra pronouncements, on faith and morals (i.e., the definition of the Immaculate Conception by Pope Pius IX in 1854), or in her “universal and ordinary magisterium”, such as in her liturgies and rites.
+A true Pope is bound by the words of Christ, in the infallible rulings of the Church, both in her extraordinary pronouncements, or ex cathedra pronouncements, on faith and morals (i.e., the definition of the Immaculate Conception by Pope Pius IX in 1854), OR in her “ordinary and universal magisterium”, which covers every rite of the Mass, and all the other aspects of the daily life of the Church.

 85. Here are four pronouncements of the Magisterium of the Church that prove this claim: